-- The island of Lemuria in Golden Sun is surrounded by eternal mists and whirlpools that prevent access.
+- Golden Sun: The island of Lemuria is surrounded by eternal mists and whirlpools that prevent access.

-- In Persona 4 the world inside the TV is filled with fog, and on foggy days, mysterious events happen. it's explained as the fog from inside the tv world seeping out into reality
+- Persona 4: The world inside the TV is filled with fog, and on foggy days, mysterious events happen. it's explained as the fog from inside the tv world seeping out into reality

-- The mist originates as a practical solution to a hardware problem in the first game; the original PlayStation didn't have the power to adequately render a whole town, so the developers filled it with mist to facilitate this.
+- Silent Hill: All of the towns are enveloped with thick fog.
+It's not certain if said fog does anything, but given that it's, well, Silent Hill... the mist originates as a practical solution to a hardware problem in the first game; the original PlayStation didn't have the power to adequately render a whole town, so the developers filled it with mist to facilitate this.
 The effect proved so chilling that it was maintained even when more powerful systems became available.